 since 1937, this moth has buff forewings with a thick scattering of darker scales, wingspan approx. 16mm.

 The larval foodplant is Carline Thistle - the photos below show a leaf-tube formed by the larva using its

 silk, and a tube opened to show the larva.
-Adults fly at dusk and come to light;
+Adults fly at dusk and come to light, and have been

-recorded in early and mid August.
+recorded in August.
 In recent years also found on several other Cotswold grasslands.

-Recorded in June and July at a few Cotswold sites and one west of the Severn.
-(1 record)
+Recorded in June and July at several Cotswold sites and also west of the Severn.
+(2 records)